ooni/backend-documentation/backend_documentation.md

 %run ooniutils.ipynb
 ```

-The "t" lable is commonly used on existing notebooks to refer to hour/day/week time slices.
+The "t" label is commonly used on existing notebooks to refer to hour/day/week time slices.

 We want to plot how many measurements we are receiving from Ooniprobe Android in unattended runs, grouped by day and by `software_version`.

-The last line genrates an area chart using Altair.
+The last line generates an area chart using Altair.
 Notice that the `x` and `y` and `color` parameters match the 3 columns extracted by the `SELECT`.

 The `GROUP BY` is performed on 2 of those 3 columns, while `COUNT(*)` is counting how many measurements exist in each t/software_version "bucket".